 Account Number: 2012483183

-- Standard Poultry Business Plan with 3 Years Financial Analysis
+- Cassava Farming Business Plan With 3 Years Financial Analysis (N10,000) – Order Now

 WHAT CUSTOMERS ARE SAYING

 I want to say a big thank you for the business plan you sent.
 The plan is rich and detailed and professionally developed as explained on your web page.
 In fact the plan worth more than price.
 I have gone through the financial template and I have made some changes to suit my needs and would present it to my banker next.
 Am I going to present it together with the financial template or should I only present the business plan?

 I have gone through the financial template and I have made some changes to suit my needs and would present it to my banker next.
 Am I going to present it together with the financial template or should I only present the business plan?